brianloveswords/words.brianloves.it/2011-02-07-currying-and-partial-application.md

     addThree :: (Num a) => a -> (a -> ( a -> a) )

--->
+------------------- -->

 ## Better understanding through JavaScript

-Here is how you might write this same method in JavaScript, if you didn't realize the syntactic magic going on:
+Here's how I would have naïvely implemented the addThree method in JS.

     var addThree = function(x, y, z) { return x + y + z }  //wrong